 If you have been in the field of special education for any amount of time, you have heard the terms 504 Plans and IEPs.
 IEPs are covered under IDEA, special education law, and are created to aid the child in learning.
-504 Plans are covered under civil rights law and generally do not address learning goals.
+504 Plans are covered under civil rights law and do not address learning goals or include specialized learning.

 Many states have the two legal documents completely separate and if the child has a 504 Plan, he typically does not have an IEP and vice versa.
 However, in some states and districts, students can have both.